wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-secure-meetings/includes/3-configure-teams-meeting-settings.md

 By default, anonymous users can't start a meeting, but they can be invited by participants of a meeting if you've enabled them.

-You'll need to use Teams PowerPoint to make changes to policies.
+You'll need to use Teams PowerShell to make changes to policies.

 Run the following to get the Teams meeting policy assignments for your organization.